Seirdy/seirdy.one/content/posts/website-best-practices.md

 * Blind readers
 * Users of metered connections: sometimes they disable all images, and other times they only disable images above a certain size
-* People experiencing packet loss who only manage to load a few resources
+* People with packet loss who only manage to load a few resources
 * Users of textual browsers

 Accordingly, follow good practices for alt-text.
 Concisely summarize the image content the best you can, without repeating the surrounding content.
 Don't include information that isn't present in the image; I'll cover how to handle supplementary information in the following subsections.

-Alt-text is a good start, but we don't have to stop there.
+The <abbr title="Web Accessibility Initiative">WAI</abbr> provides some guidelines in <cite>[An `alt` Decision Tree](https://www.w3.org/WAI/tutorials/images/decision-tree/)</cite>.
+It's a little lacking in nuance, but makes for a good starting point.

 ### Putting images in context